-HPU's website, www.hpu.edu, provides overviews on academic programs, course descriptions, the academic calendar, admissions, planned visits to various cities and countries by HPU's admission staff and student services, and other information of interest to prospective and current HPU students.
-The university's Intranet, HPU Pipeline, is an information and communication web portal available exclusively to HPU students, faculty, and staff.
+HPU's website, www.hpu.edu, provides overviews on academic programs, course descriptions, the academic calendar, admissions, scheduled visits to various cities and countries by HPU's admission staff and student services, and other information of interest to prospective and current HPU students.
+The university's Intranet, my.hpu.edu, is an informational and communication web portal available exclusively to HPU students, faculty, and staff.
 It provides easy access to campus email, the learning management system, and other internal HPU services.
-Important announcements, college news and events, as well as university policy and procedures, are posted to HPU Pipeline.
-For technical assistance with HPU Pipeline, please call the Service Desk at (808) 566-2411 or email help@hpu.edu.
+Important announcements, college news and events, are posted to my.hpu.edu.
+For technical assistance with my.hpu.edu, please visit hpu.edu/its, email help@hpu.eduor\call the Service Desk at (808) 566-2411.